-While milling machines can work with a variety of series, and yet by operating the machine, Phelan still had materials, including wood and steel, the Center for New plenty of contact with Styrofoam's substance.
-As the mill Art at WPU limits the material it uses to four-inch planks cuts the Styrofoam, the floors around the machine swell of Styrofoam.
-Cheap and easy to cut through, Styrofoam with crumbs.
-Instead of the dust and chips of granite and is a low-risk material.
-Styrofoam is the common name marble that pollute the studio of the classical sculptor, for expanded polystyrene, a synthetic polymer foam in the WPU studios synthetic particles are the pollutants of friable beads extruded into brittle slabs.
-Extrusion left over from production.
-The artist vacuums them up as creates objects from a two-dimensional profile, by pushing the machine grinds away at the slabs; he behaves as the material through a cross-sectioned die.
-It is like drawing machine's assistant.
+It's the machine, not Phelan, who directly touched Styrofoam to make the sculptures in the artist's latest series, and yet by operating the machine, Phelan still had plenty of contact with Styrofoam's substance.
+As the mill cuts the Styrofoam, the floors around the machine swell with crumbs.
+Instead of the dust and chips of granite and marble that pollute the studio of the classical sculptor, in the WPU studios synthetic particles are the pollutants left over from production.
+The artist vacuums them up as the machine grinds away at the slabs; he behaves as the machine's assistant.
 But as the machine sculpts it accrues mistakes and errors.
 Signals misalign, producing tangible interference and noise as the machine tries to work around instructions it can't understand, adding elements that it thinks needs to be there.
 Phelan talks about using the machine as measuring human wit against artificial intelligence-coming up with ways to outsmart the mill so it does exactly what he needs it to do.
 The artist is the machine's assistant, and its rival.